Sponsor a Parrot That Needs a Bit Extra From Us!

-Would you like to help a parrot, but aren't in a position to adopt one right now?
-Consider sponsoring care for an adoptable parrot at The Landing!
-Here are a few examples.
-For example, a $50 donation covers food, enrichment, cleaning supplies and more for a parrot at the adoption center for a month.
+Would you like to help a bird, but aren't in a position to adopt one right now?
+Consider sponsoring care for an adoptable parrot, many who are at The Landing awaiting their next home.
+Here are a few stories.
+A $50 donation covers food, enrichment, cleaning supplies and more for a parrot at the adoption center for one month.

 |